celestiaorg/nmt/spec/nmt.md

 // compute the root
 root := tree.Root()
 ```
-It corresponds to `00 03 b1c2cc5` in the provided example.
+In the provided examle, the root would be `00 03 b1c2cc5`.

 The minimum and maximum namespace IDs of the tree root can be obtained through the following methods: